SIGN UP NOW to DOWNLOAD YOUR FREE PINTEREST MARKETING CHEAT SHEET! ——->

-Although Pinterest encourags people to create personal and business accounts, it is not the same as social media platforms such as Facebook.
+Although Pinterest encourags people to create personal and business accounts, it is not the same as social media platforms such as Facebook or Instagram.
 Pinterest is a search engine that displays the information in a visual way.
-Also, despite allowing you to share personal interests it is much less exposive than classic social media platforms, thanks to the possibility to keep boards secret if you choose.

 Being a creative and self-taught designer myself, I get what it means needing to share and sell your work in order to create a sustainable income and be able to continue your creative business.
 This is why I invested hours of training and trials into Pinterest, because it is one of the most significant answers for this!

 I’ve been browsing Pinterest and pinning content for several years now.
 Initially I used it for inspiration and to ‘pin pretty images’.
-When reorganising my boards I realised I had 70 of them with tens or hundreds of pins on each!
-However, for commercial purposes an SEO structure needs to be applied instead!
+When re-organising my boards I realised I had over 70 in my profile with tens or hundreds of pins on each!
+However, there was no marketing strategy to it.
+For commercial purposes an SEO structure needs to be in place to assist you to promote your work as efficiently as possible.
 This is very important if you want your business content to succeed on Pinterest.

-I dived into the world of blogging mums running successful online businesses.
-I discovered that if you have anything to offer to an audience – products OR services – head over to Pinterest, ESPECIALLY if you’re a new blogger!
-Google SEO competition is high and it’s very hard to rank well there among all the established bloggers.
-Pinterest is brilliant for building up your online presence.
-It can help you to attract audience and increase click-throughs.
+To learn more I dived into the world of blogging mums running successful online businesses.
+I discovered that if you have anything to offer to an audience – products or services – head over to Pinterest, ESPECIALLY if you’re a new blogger!
+Google SEO competition is quite high and it’s hard to rank well there among all the established bloggers.
+On the other hand, Pinterest is brilliant for building up your online presence because it’s still quite new.
+It can help you to share your brand, attract audience and increase click-throughs.
 And the more click-throughs to a quality content via a reliable link – the more Pinterest loves you!
-It is a powerful marketing tool to showcase your work and encourage as best exposure to your niche audience as possible.
+It is a powerful marketing tool to showcase your work and encourage exposure to your target audience.

 How can you use Pinterest for your business?

 Having said that, Pinterest is not only about pinning.
-Although using the right marketing strategy on Pinterest can drive a ton of traffic to your site, you don’t necessarily want to only act as a marketer.
-Pinterest is a fan of users, the entire platform is constantly being made as user friendly as possible.
-That’s why it’s important to still act as a user, in between your marketing strategy.
+Although using the right marketing strategy on Pinterest can drive quite some traffic to your site, you don’t only want to act as a marketer.
+Pinterest appreciates users who see the inspiring side of the platform.
+That’s why it’s important to still act organically as a user, in between your marketing strategy.
 How?
 It’s simple – there is still the ‘social media’ side to Pinterest.
-To be the user means searching via Pinterest, commenting on other users’ pins, following them and pinning their content.
+To act organically means searching via Pinterest, commenting on other users’ pins, following them or pinning content directly from websites.

 I love Pinterest and I decided to turn this passion into a job.
 My focus is to understand my clients’ needs and goals they’d like to achieve with their Pinterest presence.